Here's a recipe for deliciously soft and extra tender brioche cinnamon rolls.

 Mixing by hand

-It is possible to mix this dough by hand, but you need to be prepared to use a lot of elbow grease.
-For a wet dough like this using a slap and fold method is easiest - slap the dough down hard on the bench and then pull it forward quickly, and repeat.
-Using quick motions can stop the dough from sticking to your hands too much.
-It will be very sticky but do not be tempted to add more flour.
-Use a bench scraper to gather the dough back together if it gets too messy. after a while, you will start to feel strength gather in the dough.
+Mixing this dough by hand is possible, but you’ve gotta be prepared to use a lot of elbow grease.
+For a wet dough like this, using a slap-and-fold method is easiest – slap the dough down hard on the bench, pull it forward quickly, and repeat.
+Quick motions can stop the dough from sticking to your hands too much.

 Storing